 Recycled nylon and repurposed plastic bottles; say hello to sustainable swimwear

-When it comes to sustainable fashion, swimwear is leading the charge with a raft of brands creating their garments using regenerated fibres.
+When it comes to sustainable fashion, ocean-friendly swimwear is leading the charge with a raft of brands creating their garments using regenerated synthetic fibres.
 What’s more, many are also using their designs to highlight the importance of keeping plastic out of our oceans.
-With beach days ahead, you won’t want to miss our list of the brands doing their bit for fashion and the environment.
+With beach days ahead, you won’t want to miss our list of sustainable swimwear brands doing their bit for fashion and the environment.

 Palm offers elevated designs with the environment in mind.
 Currently working toward a circular model, their bio-range has been developed using a new generation nylon that will naturally decompose.
 Pieces from their latest collection, Reverence are made from regenerated nylon and offer chlorine resistance and UV protection.